-Based upon the information contained in the attached environmental assessment, Great Divide Basin Herd Management Area Wild Horse Gather, and all other information available to me, it is my determination that: (1) the implementation of Alternative A (Proposed Action) will not have significant environmental impacts beyond those already addressed in the Green River RMP; (2) Alternative A (Proposed Action) is in conformance with the RMP; and (3) Alternative A (Proposed Action) does not constitute a major federal action having a significant effect on the human environment.
+Based upon the information contained in the attached environmental assessment, Wild Horse Gather for the Adobe Town-Salt Wells Creek Complex, and all other information available to me, it is my determination that: (1) the implementation of Alternative A (Proposed Action) will not have significant environmental impacts beyond those already addressed in the Green River and Rawlins RMPs; (2) the Alternative A (Proposed Action) is in conformance with the RMPs; and (3) the Alternative A (Proposed Action) does not constitute a major federal action having a significant effect on the human environment.
 Therefore, an environmental impact statement is not necessary and will not be prepared.

-This finding is based on my consideration of the Council on Environmental Quality (CEQ) criteria for significance (40 CFR 1508.27) as outlined below, both with regard to the context and to the intensity of the impacts described in the EA or as articulated in the letters of comment.
+This finding is based on my consideration of the Council on Environmental Quality (CEQ) criteria for significance (40 CFR 1508.27), both with regard to the context and to the intensity of the impacts described in the EA or as articulated in the letters of comment.